csbebetter/Motor_can/README.md

 ## 2. Rule of  the contest:

 The [Motor_can](https://github.com/csbebetter/Motor_can) code is used to control the Intelligent moving robot  to move and carry the boxes.
 The blue circle is the start point of the robot.
 The green circle is the obstacle.
-The moving robot should transfer the boxes from the blue stacking area to the red placement area. the robot must pass through the obstacles.
+The moving robot should transfer the boxes from the blue stacking area to the red placement area and the robot must pass through the obstacles.
 In addition, the robot needs to recognize the boxes pose intelligently.

 <div align="center">
 <img src="https://user-images.githubusercontent.com/70866844/185326114-abafdfab-ea89-4a9f-a688-429f38928b2e.jpg" width="70%" >
 </div>

 ## 3. Introduction of the code